 The steering feel can be a bit heavy when compared to its competitors, but that means that the Terra’s road feedback is pretty darn good.
 The ride is also worthy of praise, offering just the right amount of stiffness and give on road imperfections, and my passengers at the back found it to be very compliant.
 Definitely one of the better riding midsize SUVs on the market today.
 When taking turns, expect the usual body roll, and this is what is expected of this category.
 I did notice, however, that nose diving during braking was handled very well by the Terra.
 The same goes for hard acceleration; the diesel surge isn’t too perceivable in the cabin, aside from the usual engine noise.

 Fully loaded and with a destination in mind, the Nissan Terra fits the bill as a long distance cruiser, taking on paved sections and off-road trails with determination.
 When the road really gets tricky, there’s an electronic four-wheel drive system with a dial to switch to from 2WD to 4WD, and it even comes with a limited-slip differential.
 Hill descent control is also included.
-You can read more about our off-road experience with the Terra during its launch by clicking here.
+You can read more about our off-road experience with the Terra during its launch.

 The top-of-the-line Nissan Terra comes equipped with a respectable six airbags, ABS with electronic brakeforce distribution, a tire pressure monitoring system, and stability control.
 Active safety is courtesy of blind spot indicators, the smart camera system, and lane departure warning.
 This makes the Nissan Terra a thoroughly kitted out vehicle in its segment, punching up there with the top trims from the other brands.